 Aura Announces 2022 Annual Financial and Operational Results and 2023 Guidance

-/EIN News/ -- ROAD TOWN, British Virgin Islands, Feb.
-27, 2023 (GLOBE NEWSWIRE) -- Aura Minerals Inc. (TSX: ORA) (B3: AURA33) (OTCQX: ORAAF) (“Aura” or the “Company”) announces that it has filed its audited consolidated financial statements and management discussion and analysis (together, “Financial and Operational Results”) for the year ended December 31, 2022, which also contains the Annual Guidance (“2023 Guidance”).
-The full version of the Financial and Operational Results can be viewed on the Company’s website at www.auraminerals.com or on SEDAR at www.sedar.com.
+ROAD TOWN, British Virgin Islands, Feb.
+27, 2023 (GLOBE NEWSWIRE) -- Aura Minerals Inc. ORA (B3: AURA33) ORAAF ("Aura" or the "Company") announces that it has filed its audited consolidated financial statements and management discussion and analysis (together, "Financial and Operational Results") for the year ended December 31, 2022, which also contains the Annual Guidance ("2023 Guidance").
+The full version of the Financial and Operational Results can be viewed on the Company's website at www.auraminerals.com or on SEDAR at www.sedar.com.
 All amounts are in U.S. dollars unless stated otherwise.

 Rodrigo Barbosa, President and CEO of Aura, commented: "2022 was marked by significant milestones and stable production, which have laid a solid foundation for future growth and enabled us to pay dividends while expanding.
 In Q4 of 2022, we achieved our second-highest production in a single quarter, demonstrating our ability to perform and deliver.
 Despite inflationary pressures impacting our sector, we also made significant progress with the construction of Almas, which is now nearing completion on time and on budget.
 Both achievements are a testament to our team's ability to execute, and I thank them for their efforts."